queeksm/Microverse-Ruby-Capstone/README.md

 This bot requires the following gems:
   -Telegram BOT
-  -Bundle
-It also requires ypou to have a telegram account.
+It also requires you to have a telegram account.

 ## 🔨 Installation and execution.